Interstellar-Lab/bump-version/README.md

 # bump-version
-This github action create new tag based on the version number contain in the version file.
+This github action create new tag based on the version number contained in the version file.
 New tag is created only if:
 - Version contained in the version file is in the [SemVer](https://semver.org/) format
 - Version in the version file is higher than the last version published in a git tag

+Version in git tags are always prefixed with a "v": if version file contains "1.2.3" git tag will be "v1.2.3"

-Additionally, this action can be used to only check the version value in the version file and not publish the tag by setting the input parameter `check-only` to `yes`
+Additionally, this action can be used to only check the version value in the version file; only read the versions (file and tag) or release a version that was in "pre-release".
+See "Inputs" for more details.

 ## Inputs
 - `version-file`: path to the version file.
 Default is `.VERSION`
-- `check-only`: if `yes` no new tag will be published.
+- `check-only`: if `yes`, no new tag will be published.
 The action will only validate that the version is a valid SemVer format and it's a higher version than the last version published in a tag.
-- `read-only`: if `yes` the action will simply read the versions in version file and git tag return successfully; version file value can be accessed from the `new-version` output and the last version in git tag can be accessed with the `last-version` output.
+- `read-only`: if `yes`, the action will simply read the version numbers and return the values in the outputs:
+  - version file value can be accessed with the `new-version` output
+  - last version in git tag can be accessed with the `last-version` output.
+- `release-only`: if `yes`, the action will try to release the last version:
+  - It will look for the last publish version in git tags
+  - Check if the last published version has a "pre-release" suffix; it returns an error if not
+  - Check if the version in the version file match the last published version in git tag; it returns an error if not
+  - Publish a new version tag that matches the last version but without "pre-release" suffix
+- `suffix`: a string that will be appended to the version number in git tag:
+  - if version in version file is "1.2.3" and suffix is "my_suffix"; the git tag will be "v1.2.3-my_suffix"
+  - use "pre-release" suffix to mark a version as pre-release that can later be released with the `release-only` option

+`check-only`, `read-only`, `release-only` option are mutually exclusive: only one of them can be set to `yes` at the same time

 ## Outputs
 - `new-version`: version contained in the version file